The books and the things

 To the secret country.
 A Catalan in the court of the Prince of Saudi Arabia Al país secret.
 Un català a la cort del príncep de l’Aràbia Saudita (Pòrtic).

-"I ask you to be patient"
+"I ask you to have patience"

 Is the synthesis of this revolution from above possible?
 In any case, it is his alternative to the Iran of the ayatollahs, today besieged by the US.
 MBS: a governor with an iron fist, with absolute power, who plays Chopin on the piano and plays on the Play, who drives the country with one foot on the accelerator and the other on tribal tradition.
-Who imposes the richness of culture and the culture of wealth.
+Who imposes the richness of culture and the culture of richness.

 Vives' book is a song against "a weakness that makes us very vulnerable": Western prejudices when looking at the Middle East, today once again shaken.
-If anyone ventures to visit Neom, and to see how progress is advancing there at a bizarre speed, at the maritime station they will be welcomed by a sculpture with the four bars designed by Ricardo Bofill.
+If anyone ventures to visit Neom, and to see how progress is advancing there at a bizarre speed, at the maritime station they will be greeted by a sculpture with the four bars designed by Ricardo Bofill.
 If anyone goes to Riyadh, they will admire it planted with trees: a million in two years.
-At the end of his Saudi journey, Vives takes stock.
-He clings to "the profoundly kind soul of the Arab people and the peoples of the desert" to conclude: "It is one of the most hospitable countries I have found".
+At the end of his Saudi tour, Vives takes stock.
+He clings to "the deeply kind soul of the Arab people and the desert peoples" to conclude that MBS's dictatorship "is one of the most welcoming countries I have found".

 stats